Our Plan for 2020 to 2025 (PR19) was submitted to the water regulator, Ofwat, in September 2018.

 Below are the documents we submitted in September 2018.
 The data tables are dated December 2018 following revisions resulting from queries from Ofwat.

-Ofwat published their Interim Assessment of Plan on 31 January 2019 and placed us in the ‘slow track’ category.
+Ofwat published their Initial Assessment of Plan on 31 January 2019 and placed us in the ‘slow track’ category.
 You can find our response here.